sublunarian/light-amp/README.md

 - Cast to a DLNA speaker or receiver.
 - Artwork can be turned off completely.

-I use it as my only music player, on a library of about 8,000 tracks with 50GB downloaded.

 ## Installing

 USB debugging needs to be on: **Settings → Developer options → Allow USB